aurora-scheduler/scheduler/README.md

 - [Uber](https://www.uber.com)

 ## Getting Help
-If you have questions that aren't answered in our [documentation](https://aurora.apache.org/documentation/latest/), you can reach out to one of our [mailing lists](https://aurora.apache.org/community/).
-We're also often available in Slack: #aurora on [mesos.slack.com](http://mesos.slack.com).
+If you have questions that aren't answered in our [documentation](https://aurora-scheduler.github.io/documentation/latest/), you can reach out to the maintainers via Slack: #aurora on [mesos.slack.com](http://mesos.slack.com).
 Invites to our slack channel may be requested via [mesos-slackin.herokuapp.com](https://mesos-slackin.herokuapp.com/)

-You can also file bugs/issues in our [Github](https://github.com/apache/aurora/issues) repo.
+You can also file bugs/issues in our [Github](https://github.com/aurora-scheduler/aurora/issues) repo.

 ## License